 But the uses for itadakimasu extend far beyond food.
 And though its roots are ancient, saying the phrase before meals is a fairly recent Japanese custom.
 Get ready to dig in.
 You are going to learn the history, uses, meaning, and philosophy behind itadakimasu.

-The Meaning and Origin of Itadakimasu
+The Meaning of Itadakimasu

 How to Use Itadakimasu

 Knowing the itadakimasu meaning is one thing, but you still have to learn its pronunciation and when to use it.

 The audio clip above will give you a model for the itadakimasu pronunciation.
 But to really understand how to pronounce this word (and all other Japanese words), you should learn how the Japanese syllabary works with our hiragana guide.

 Saying itadakimasu before a meal is a significant piece of Japanese etiquette, so it's important to learn how to do it right.
 Usually everyone will say the phrase together, but it's also normal for each person to say it individually as they begin eating.

 Performing itadakimasu before a meal is simple and has only four steps:

 - Put your hands together